John B. Sanborn

 John Benjamin Sanborn (December 5, 1826 – May 6, 1904) was a lawyer, politician, and soldier from the state of New Hampshire who served as a general in the Union Army during the American Civil War.
-He was also a key member of the postbellum Congressional-appointed Indian Peace Commission, which negotiated and signed several important treaties with native American tribes.
+He was also a key member of the reconstruction era Congressional-appointed Indian Peace Commission, which negotiated and signed several important treaties with native American tribes.

 Early life and career

 John B. Sanborn was born on a farm in Epsom, New Hampshire, on December 5, 1826.
 He was the youngest of five children of Deacon Frederick and Lucy L. (Sargent) Sanborn.
 He was educated at the Thetford Academy and the Pembroke Academy.
 He briefly attended Dartmouth College in 1851–52, but left after only one quarter to join the law office of Asa Fowler in Concord.
 He passed his bar exam in 1854 and subsequently moved to St. Paul, Minnesota, in December of that year.
 In partnership with two other men, he established a law firm in January 1855.

 In March 1857, Sanborn married Catherine Hall.
 1859, Sanborn was elected as a Republican to the Minnesota House of Representatives for a term, and then was elected to the Minnesota State Senate in 1861.
 His wife died in 1860.